 This soon had my mind working in the direction of a pendant.
 I have a few of these black (dyed) quartz faceted teardrops that I knew would be perfect for the body.
 A little wire twisting and voila:

 A 4mm hematite bead makes up the neck, & I used a 22 gauge sterling silver wire.
 I decided to hang it from a sterling silver chain so not to take away from the focus of the pendant itself.

 What I really enjoy when making themed pieces – particularly when it comes to holidays- is to come up with a design that can encompass wear year round & not just for the certain event.
 I find if you are not careful, jewelry designed around a theme can appear costume-y (which of course is fine if you are designing costume jewelry!).
 I want to create something that could be enjoyed year round.
 I think with the right customer, these pieces can be enjoyed over & over again.

 And you know what – I really don’t find these pieces morbid.
 Perhaps because for me death is a transcendence of the soul, where we are reborn…although the body may die and flesh rot away.
-To me, that is beautiful…Leilani Cleveland Deveau is a self-taught jewelry artist with over ten years of experience.
-Her main goal is to inspire others to find & follow their passion.
-Recently she added the fiber arts, particularly spinning, to her long list of creative interests.
+To me, that is beautiful…Leilani Cleveland Deveau is a self-taught jewelry artist with over sixteen years of experience.
+4 years ago she added the fiber arts (wool processing/dyeing/carding/spinning, knitting, crochet and felting) to her long list of creative interests.
 Leilani welcomes questions or comments from other crafters and handmade artists, as well as requests for custom, wholesale or consignment jewelry.
-Originally from Nova Scotia, she divides her time between her home West of Montreal & the Annapolis Valley, NS when she is not travelling with her Waldorf Inspired family.
-You can contact her by email: firstname.lastname@example.org.
+Her home studio is located in the Annapolis Valley, Nova Scotia.
+You can contact her by email: firstname.lastname@example.org